yubik-studio/yubik-studio.github.io/README.md

 ### Andrew Milne
-Welcome to yubik.com, the home website for  **Andrew Milne.**  There's a basic resume here on this page, and links to other pages with more informaton:
+Welcome to yubik.com, the home website for  **Andrew Milne.**

+Discovery through creation is a concept I apply to everything around me.
+Even to share a thought is to create an impression in someone’s mind.

+I believe that our knowledge of Nature is best developed by creating things, including algorithms that express knowledge in an abstract way.

+ My hope is that you came here as a step towards us working together and creating something new.
+For reference, there's a resume further down the page, and examples of my work at the links below:

   - **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)** (all of my patents and publications are listed here)
   - **[Andrew Milne on ResearchGate](https://www.researchgate.net/profile/Andrew-Milne-4)** (downloadable papers and tutorials)
   - **[Andrew Milne on LinkedIn](https://www.linkedin.com/in/yubik/)** (my work profile)
   - **[Andrew Milne on Substack](https://substack.com/@friendofmerlin)** (writing projects)
-  - **[Andrew Milne on Bluesky](https://bsky.app/profile/friendofmerlin.bsky.social)** (follow me for regular updates)

 #### I can help you on a wide range of projects.